 An example: We hear a car approaching from the left.
 The car is perceived louder by the left ear than by the right ear.
 This is mainly because the right ear is hidden by the head as if there was a wall in between that reduces the volume.

 Also, the sound from the car reaches the left ear faster.
 Sound travels fast, but even for our average ear distance of 17.5cm, it needs a maximum of 0.63ms.
 Our brain can perceive this.
 Finally, noise from the car also has a different frequency curve in the left ear, this is due to our auricle.
 Thanks to it, sounds coming from the front sound different frequencies from those coming from the back.

 It’s exactly these parameters that they “carefully mix” and are added to 8D audio content.
 So a rendering occurs that calculates how the music would sound for two human ears.
 Therefore it can be localized in three dimensions.

 Phew, that was enough audio engineering, for now.
 So let me explain why this hype is so popular in a marketing sense.
 There’s a good meme about it: “Same, but different, but still the same songs”.
 So if you have a song that you like, you will likely enjoy the 8D version as well.
 It’s the same song but in a different package.
 That’s why cover songs are so popular: you have a good mix of something familiar, with a touch of something new.

 Make your own 8D Song.
 Seriously, please don’t do that, remember Picasso!
 But how is shown in my tutorial video right here by yours truly:

-What is one supposed to think of that now?
+However, what is one supposed to think of that now?
 Good question, because 8D Audio polarizes quite a bit, especially among sound engineers.
-So I want to highlight the pros and cons of sound engineers and the actual users.
+Therefore I want to highlight the pros and cons of sound engineers and the actual users.